chhuang-one/sqxclib/doc/SqStorage.md

 	storage->migrate(NULL);
 ```

-Note1: Don't reuse 'schema' after migration because data is moved from 'schema' to 'storage->schema'.
+Note1: Don't reuse 'schema' after migration because data is moved from 'schema' to SqStorage::schema.
 Note2: If you use SQLite, you must synchronize schema to database after migration.

 ## get